Welcoming Ty Lawson, incoming Joan Konner Visiting Professor of Journalism

 Ty Lawson has joined Columbia Journalism School as the Joan Konner Visiting Professor of Journalism.
 A global media and education professional, Lawson has a storied career in broadcast, digital and film journalism.

-Lawson will teach foundational Reporting classes and others to M.S. students.
+Lawson will teach foundational Reporting classes and more to M.S. students.
 With his wide range of experience abroad — reporting in New York, Beijing, Los Angeles, Hong Kong, Singapore, and Seoul — he brings insights into the complexities of race, ethnicity and other forms of diversity as they apply to journalism.

 “Today journalists must be able to use a variety of tools to craft compelling stories.
 We are required to understand how to use a variety of elements including text, audio, video, and graphic design to effectively tell stories across a variety of platforms,” Lawson said, describing his vision for his visiting position.
 “My desire at Columbia is to use the banner Media that Matters to develop courses that train the next generation of journalists to be the innovative and creative tech-savvy professionals our industry needs."